orangeadam3/terra121/README.md

   - Converting Latitude and Longitude to Minecraft coordinates (and vice versa, especially if custom projections were added)
   - Tell you things about the surrounding area such as street names and addresses

-- An organic way to dealing with connecting both sides of the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) (maybe by teleporting the player from one side to the other)
+- An organic way to dealing with connecting both sides of the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) (maybe by simply teleporting the player from one side to the other?)

 - A nether where 1 block in the nether = 1000 blocks (1km) in the overworld, instead of the vanilla 1:8 ratio.
 This would make legitimate globe spanning survival practical as traveling to the other side of the earth would only be 20,000 blocks in the nether (not exactly a short trip but better than the 20,000,000 blocks (2/3s the way to the World Border) that it would take in the overworld)